/x/: SCP Foundation

 The SCP Foundation, a collaborative writing wiki project documenting a fictional secret organization, originated on /x/ in 2007.
 The first SCP file, SCP-173, was posted by an anonymous user.
 Initially a stand-alone short story, many additional SCP files were created shortly after, copying SCP-173's style and establishing a shared fictional universe.
 The project later moved to its own wiki in January 2008.

-Creepypasta and The Backrooms
+Creepypasta, Ben Drowned, and The Backrooms

 Many of the earliest creepypastas (Internet horror-related legends) were created on /x/.
+One of the most popular stories of the genre, Ben Drowned, was originally posted to the board in September 2010 with the author pretending to be a user who discovered a glitching video game.

 The Backrooms phenomenon originated from a thread on /x/ created on May 12, 2019, where users were asked to "post disquieting images that just feel 'off'."
 The first photo depicting the Backrooms was uploaded there, accompanied by a story claiming one enters the Backrooms when they "noclip out of reality in the wrong areas".
 The concept subsequently gained widespread popularity across social media.